sha0coder/scemu/docs/ARGUMENTS.md

 scemu looks for the memory maps folder in "maps/"  but also can be configured with `-M` or `--maps`

-The maps are TEB and PEB and other structures, and also memory headers and code mapped in different memory maps.
+The maps are TEB and PEB and other structures, and also memory headers and library code mapped in different memory maps.

 Use the console m command to see the memory maps.